armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-10-64.md

 ---

 Feats:
-- Enable any clouddriver replica to get the ping event from any agent
+- Enable any clouddriver replica to get the ping event from any agent.